The Adventure of the Engineer's Thumb: Film and television

 A silent short film adaptation was released in 1923 as part of the Stoll film series starring Eille Norwood as Holmes.

 The story was adapted for an episode of the 1954–1955 television series Sherlock Holmes starring Ronald Howard as Holmes and Howard Marion Crawford as Watson.
 The episode was titled "The Case of the Shoeless Engineer" and the story was altered so that Hatherley loses a shoe rather than his thumb, and Stark and his co-conspirator are captured by Lestrade with the assistance of Holmes.

-The story was additionally adapted for the TMS Entertainment anime series Sherlock Hound, specifically in the episode "A Small Client" (1984).
-The general gist of the story was retained, but contained several differences, namely Professor Moriarty being in charge of the counterfeiting instead of Stark (who is not present in the episode at all), and the case being brought to Hound's attention through the engineer's young daughter instead of the engineer himself, who is being kept prisoner for the majority of the episode.
+The story was additionally adapted for the TMS Entertainment anime series Sherlock Hound, specifically in the Hayao Miyazaki-directed episode "A Small Client" (1984).
+The general gist of the story was retained, albeit with several notable changes such as Stark being replaced by Professor Moriarty and the case being brought to Holmes' attention by the engineer's young daughter (as the engineer himself remains a prisoner for the majority of the episode).
+The original story's violence is also toned down for the series' young audience: for instance, Moriarty only briefly threatens the hanging engineer with a hatchet before being disarmed by Holmes.

 The story was also adapted in the 1986 Soviet TV movie The Adventures of Sherlock Holmes and Dr. Watson – The Twentieth Century Approaches.
 There, the criminal (Col. Stark) is Eduardo Lucas from "The Adventure of the Second Stain", and the gang's work is economic sabotage by the German Empire.
 Upon hearing the details, Mycroft Holmes decides to balance the damage by producing an equal amount of counterfeit German currency.

 An episode of the animated television series Sherlock Holmes in the 22nd Century was based on the story.
 The episode, also titled "The Adventure of the Engineer's Thumb", aired in 2001.